Surprise medical bill

 Call the provider

-Tell them you believe the No Surprises Act applies.
-Ask them to send a corrected bill.
+Tell them why you believe the protection may apply.
+Ask for a written explanation or corrected bill.

 06